When I die… goin’ up to the spirit in the sky. — Norman Greenbaum

 At that moment you give up on life and think about the best way to end your own.
-If not to be with her again in some unknown dimension, cosmic phenomenon, an as-yet undiscovered wave-length, whatever — as one impossibly hopes — then to end your own unbearable pain without the love of your life.
+If not to be with her again in some unknown dimension, cosmic phenomenon, an as-yet undiscovered wave-length, whatever — as one impossibly hopes — then to end your own pain without your sole companion.

-As far as I know, it all comes down to whether she is in that unknown dimension — and being a woman of faith, she believed she would be or in such a place whereof we know not — or if she is in a black void of oblivion and we will never be united again.
+As far as I know, it all comes down to whether she is in that unknown dimension — and being a woman of faith she believed she possibly would be — or if she is in a black oblivion and we will never be united again.

 If the latter is the case, then all is lost.

 It’s a question or faith, or as I call it, suspension of disbelief.
-Hence, I opt for the former.
+Hence, I opt for that.